Virginia’s Latest Unemployment Insurance Weekly Initial Claims at 2,274; Continued Claims at 20,592

 The color-coded map below shows the distribution of this week’s continued claims in Virginia’s counties and cities, expressed as a percentage of each locality’s labor force.
 This approach provides a more meaningful comparison across areas by adjusting for differences in labor force size.
 Yellow represents a lower percentage of continued claims relative to the labor force, while progressively darker shades transitioning from yellow to green and dark green indicate higher percentages.
 The legend at the bottom shows the color spectrum and its corresponding percentage ranges.

-PDF of Press Release
+PDF icon PDF of Press Release